-I’m currently reading Nina Teicholz’s The Big Fat Surprise: Why Butter, Meat, and Cheese Belong in a Healthy Diet.
-I was hoping that the book would make me feel better about eating tasty things like bacon and cream, and indeed it has.
-But the book’s impact on me has gone beyond my feelings about my diet.
-It has led me to reconsider much of what I know — and what the world knows — about nutrition.
+I recently read Nina Teicholz’s The Big Fat Surprise: Why Butter, Meat, and Cheese Belong in a Healthy Diet.
+I had hoped the book would make me feel better about eating tasty things like bacon and cream, and indeed it did.
+But the book’s impact on me went beyond my feelings about my diet.
+It led me to reconsider much of what I know — and what the world knows — about nutrition.

 I have stated many times that nutrition is chemistry.
 I stand by that.
 Nutrition is the study of nutrients (which are chemicals) in the body.
 Nutrition can be boiled down to biochemistry (a subset of chemistry) and physiology (which, in turn, is really complicated chemistry).

 The bodies of mammals such as humans and cats are staggeringly complex things.
 It should come as no surprise that our physiologies are sufficiently complicated to be relatively poorly understood.

 The Big Fat Surprise is about human nutrition.
 It challenges the belief — held almost as gospel by many — that dietary cholesterol and saturated fats cause heart disease.
 It’s a 300-page book, and I won’t go into all of its conclusions here.
 But I will give you my big conclusion from the book: The field of nutrition science is in its nascency.
 We have a lot to learn about human nutrition.